-All playscripts contained here, may not be sold or republished partially or fully in any other website, blog, or forum.
+Kidsinco playscripts are not for sale, and they may not be republished partially or fully in any other website, blog, or forum.
 If you want to share our scripts online, please place a link to our site.

 NARRATOR: Once upon a time there were a king and queen who wanted to have a child.